djangocon/2024.djangocon.eu/djangocon_2024/content/information/venue/0venue.md

 ###### Location: Multipurpose hall - 3rd floor for the building

-VIDEO AND MAP OF VENUE LAYOUT WILL BE RELEASED IN March.
+VIDEO AND MAP OF VENUE LAYOUT WILL BE RELEASED IN MARCH.

 #### Seating

 Main Stage:

 - Make yourself at home!
-Grab any seat you like in the comfy auditorium on the 3rd floor.
+Grab any seat you like in the Multipurpose Hall on the 3rd floor, you can use the elevator.
 - Reserved seating: Need to be close to the live captioning?
 Special seats are available on the 3rd floor.
-- Distant viewing: Prefer more space?.
+- Distant viewing: Prefer more space?
+Let us know, we will fix you something.

 #### Other Venue Spaces (open to attendees):